A client portal allows lawyers to securely share information online with their clients. This includes documents, messages, invoices, and much more.

 5. Practice management software integration

-Certain cloud-based practice management systems include an integrated client portal (like Clio Connect), which is included in the cost of your subscription.
+Certain cloud-based practice management systems include an integrated client portal (like Clio for Clients), which is included in the cost of your subscription.
 While other programs such as Netdocuments, Box, and Dropbox offer some of the functionalities of a client portal, such as secure document sharing, using a client portal that integrates with your practice management system will ensure that you have all the functionality you need for your law firm, and that all case information is kept securely organized in one place.

 Bonus: Co-counsel sharing

-If you work with contract lawyers or outside counsel, implementing a client portal may provide an extra benefit for your practice: The ability to easily share matter information from your legal practice management software with co-counsel, with the ability to stop sharing information after a given period.
+If you work with contract lawyers or outside counsel, implementing a portal may provide an extra benefit for your practice: The ability to easily share matter information from your legal practice management software with co-counsel, with the ability to stop sharing information after a given period.

 Best practices for using client portals